Rick's Free Auto Repair Advice

 Here’s how the “recondition a dead car battery” routines are supposed to work.

-• Add distilled water to a dead battery
+• Internet hack: Just add distilled water to a dead battery

-As a battery is discharged and recharged, the battery can lose water.
-If the solution is above the battery plates, adding more water to get it up to the recommended level won’t hurt, but it also won’t do anything to get the battery going.
+If the battery electrolyte solution is above the battery plates, being low isn’t what caused it to fail.
+There’s no harm in adding more water to get it up to the recommended level, but it also won’t do anything to get the battery going.
 Replacing the lost water with distilled water will not create more power.
-In fact, if you pop off a vent cap and plates aren’t submerged in the solution, don’t even bother adding distilled water because the battery is already destroyed!

-• Drain the battery acid, add baking soda solution, and then an Epsom salt solution
+• Internet hack: Drain the battery acid, add baking soda solution, and then an Epsom salt solution

 In this routine, people suggest dumping the acid/water from the battery and refilling it with a 2:1 mixture of baking soda and water.
 The baking soda solution neutralizes battery acid.
 You’re supposed to shake the battery containing this solution for about one minute and then dump out the solution.

-• Add crushed aspirin/water to each battery cell
+• Internet hack: Add crushed aspirin/water to each battery cell

 Aspirin is acetylsalicylic acid, so you’re pretty much adding more acid to the cell, just like in the Epsom salt example above.
 It might produce enough power to get you started.
 But don’t kid yourself, it won’t revive your car battery.